-This page describes the variety of ways you can configure Cloud Shell to customize your experience.
+This page describes the ways you can configure Cloud Shell to customize your experience.

 Configuration files in your Cloud Shell home directory